 What are treatment options for alcoholism?

 Many people addicted to alcohol also turn to 12-step programs like Alcoholics Anonymous (AA).
-There are also other support groups that don’t follow the 12-step model, such as SMART Recovery and Sober Recovery.
+However, other support groups don’t follow the 12-step model, such as SMART Recovery and Sober Recovery.

 Hathaway Recovery Drug & Alcohol Treatment Center